Table of contents

 • Showing the user, within one product card, all possible variants of the product, can increase the chance of purchase – if the user is not fully convinced of the product in a particular variant, and immediately sees other options

-• Smaller website indexes faster, so we have a faster chance to achieve positions in organic search results
+• Smaller websites index faster, so we have a faster chance to achieve positions in organic search results

 7. Use schema.org tags

-Schema.org tags, a group of specific HTML tags that provides additional information about the content of a given web page.
+Schema.org tags are a group of specific HTML tags that provide additional information about the content of a given web page.
 Using schema.org also allows you to display enhanced search results (rich snippets) for a given page, which are very important in terms of keyword conversions.
-A more expanded Google result, is more likely to encourage visitors to a given website.
+A more expanded Google result is more likely to encourage visitors to a given website.

 There are many types of rich snippets, the most popular for online stores are: